chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/Single-cell-RNA-seq-Processing/README.md

 ### Executing program

 Run combinedday1replicates.R to obtain the proccessed single cell experiment.
+Please run additional processing on the object using the processing script.
 Also, run cell_line_d25.R to obtain a processed single cell experiment for day 25 in vitro cellline dataset.
 Then run Figures.R to convert to a seurat object and obtain the figures in figure 5 and Supplement figure 5

 ## Authors